g-o-l-d-y/Tracking-System/README.md

 # Tracking-System

-A webapp that streamlines the process of import and export of goods.
+A web app that streamlines the process of import and export of goods.